 - Some on-base mini-mall retailers *

 * On-base locations only.

 The Military STAR card can be used at the exchanges of all branches of service and online at the exchange websites.

-Veterans (with Exchange access) active duty, reservist, retired service member, military spouses and dependents are all eligible to apply for a Military Star Card.
+Veterans (with Exchange access) active duty, reservist, retired service members, Veterans with service-connected disabilities, Purple Heart recipients, former prisoners of war and certain primary caregivers, military spouses and dependents are all eligible to apply for a Military Star Card.
 Basically anyone with Exchange shopping privileges.